ryanallen/articles/markdown/UXPin/app-design-process.md

 **5. Why don't they take you where you think they should?**
 *...because some of them that I think are icons, actually aren't, and the ones that are icons aren't ones I've ever seen before. (alterable behaviors identified)*

-The root cause of our problem has been identified very quickly which we can design a solution for.
+The root cause of the first problem has been identified very quickly, which a designer could use to identify what needs reworking in their UI.
 How do we know what the root cause is?
 They key to understanding the root cause of the problem (*it isn't always answered with the 5th why*) is in identifying a broken process or an alterable behavior.

-In this example our original problem is no longer even relevant.
-Some of the solutions for better Google rankings are things like [mobile friendly sites](http://dappergentlemen.com/articles/2015/4/2/google-will-penalize-non-mobile-friendly-sites), solid [content strategy](https://gathercontent.com/resources/content-strategy-a-guide-for-ux-designers), and an understanding of who are [target audience](https://en.wikipedia.org/wiki/Target_audience) really is.
-The platform that hosts these solutions is ultimately irrelevant.

 What about the problem we want to design a mobile app to fix?